• Home

 7. Fiery Cross Reef (Yongshu Jiao, 永暑礁)

-constituted arbitral tribunal ruled that three of the seven features China occupies (Dongmen Jiao, Meiji Jiao, and Zhubi Jiao) were naturally above water only at low tide, and the other four (Chiguo Jiao, Yongshu Jiao, Nanxun Jiao, and Huayang Jiao) were mere “rocks” not entitled to significant maritime rights.
-Under the 1982 UN Convention on the Law of the Sea, those three low-tide elevations do not generate entitlements to a territorial sea, exclusive economic zone, or continental shelf.
-There is an exception for cases like Zhubi Jiao and Dongmen Jiao where a low-tide elevation is located within a different feature’s territorial waters.
-Unlike full islands, China’s four rock features only generate rights to a territorial sea because they “cannot sustain human habitation or economic life of their own.”
-Importantly, human construction cannot upgrade the legal status of land features and their attendant entitlements to maritime rights.
-Wholly artificial islands like Meiji Jiao are only entitled to a 500-meter “safety zone.
+China’s large-scale land reclamation efforts are intricately woven into its military strategy, particularly concerning the deployment of military hardware by the People's Liberation Army.
+In July 2016, a specially constituted arbitral tribunal determined that three of the seven reefs China occupies (Dongmen Jiao, Meiji Jiao, and Zhubi Jiao) were naturally above water only at low tide.
+The other four reefs (Chiguo Jiao, Yongshu Jiao, Nanxun Jiao, and Huayang Jiao) were classified as mere “rocks” not entitled to extensive maritime rights.
+According to the 1982 UN Convention on the Law of the Sea, these three low-tide elevations do not confer rights to a territorial sea, exclusive economic zone, or continental shelf.
+However, there are exceptions for features like Zhubi Jiao and Dongmen Jiao situated within the territorial waters of other features.
+Unlike full islands, China’s four rock features can only claim a territorial sea as they “cannot sustain human habitation or economic life of their own.”
+Importantly, it is worth noting that human construction cannot alter the legal status of these land features or their associated entitlements to maritime rights.
+Fully artificial islands like Meiji Jiao are only entitled to a limited 500-meter “safety zone.”

 Learn More